 Christopher Ott Quoted in Los Angeles Times Article on Justice Department's Investigation Into Use of Secret Subpoenas

-"Mr. Ott said he suspected prosecutors wanted to demonstrate that they were at least trying to exhaustively investigate such matters.
-'The danger of doing that, however, is that if you don’t have a legitimate criminal investigative purpose,' he said, 'then it could be interpreted as an exercise for political reasons, or even something more sinister.'"
+Chris indicated that he suspected prosecutors wanted to demonstrate that they were at least trying to exhaustively investigate such matters.
+"The danger of doing that, however, is that if you don’t have a legitimate criminal investigative purpose," he said, "then it could be interpreted as an exercise for political reasons, or even something more sinister."

 To read the full Los Angeles Times article, "Justice Dept. to probe secret subpoena for Schiff’s records on Trump’s watch," please click here.